-This work was supported in part by the National Natural Science Foundation of China under the grants NSFC 60473040 and NSFC 60773090, the MOE-Microsoft Key Laboratory of Intelligent Computing and Intelligent Systems, Shanghai Jiao Tong University, and the Okawa Foundation Research Grant, L. C. Shi and B. L. Lu are with the Department of Computer Science and Engineering, Shanghai Jiao Tong University, Shanghai 200240 China.
-E-mail: {lch-shi; bllu}@sju.edu.cn. \Corresponding author. advantages. a) It makes use of not only current observation of EEG signals but also nearby observations to determine the current vigilance state. b) The ultimate vigilance state sequence is regarded as a globally optimal solution for all the observations.
+Asterisk indicates corresponding author.
+This work was supported in part by the National Natural Science Foundation of China under the grants NSFC 60473040 and NSFC 60773090, the Microsoft Laboratory for Intelligent Computing and Intelligent Systems of Shanghai Jiao Tong University, and the Okawa Foundation Research Grant.
+L. C. Shi and B. L. Lu are with the Department of Computer Science and Engineering, Shanghai Jiao Tong University, Shanghai 200240 China.
+E-mail: {lch-shi; blu}@sjtu.edu.cn. advantages. a) It not only makes use of current observation of EEG signals but also nearby observations to determine the current vigilance state. b) The ultimate vigilance state sequence is regarded as a globally optimal solution for all the observations.
 This is just consistent with the actual fact that vigilance is a gradually changing process and states are dependant on each other.